plotly/plotly.github.io/_posts/2015-05-13-polynomial-fits.md

 layout: two_column_layout
 title: Polynomial fits
 permalink: /polynomial-fits
-imageurl: /static/images/polynomial-fits/
+imageurl: /static/images/polynomial-fits/fourth-order-polynomial-fit
 state: inactive
 tags: classroom basic
-meta_description: A tutorial on polynomial regression.
-Make graphs online and for free with Plotly
+meta_description: Learn how to easily fit data with polynomials using our free online regression calculator.
+Plotly is the best online tool for graphing and analyzing data.
 ---

 #Fitting data with a polynomial